 - Super portable

 - Limited grip options

 - Awkward bar circumference

 The extending pullup bar is a bit like a little sports car.
 When done correctly they’re minimalist design is a thing of beauty, but when done incorrectly they’re actually quite dangerous.
-Read more below for our reviews of the top extending pull up bars on the market.

 Free Standing Pull Up Bars